ostroosma/dueca/doc/gtk4interface.md

 | enum              | GtkDropDown (with enum values), GtkCheckButton (as radiobutton) |
 | bool              | GtkCheckButton, GtkToggleButton                                 |

 The GtkDropDown widgets can be loaded with values with the `loadDropDownText` call, for example to load a dropdown box with names of experimental conditions.
-The `fillOptions` text call can be used to fill dropdowns with all possible enum values.
+The `fillOptions` call can be used to fill dropdowns with all possible enum values.

 Linking an enum to a group of radio buttons needs some special preparation.
 In gtk4, radio buttons are created as GtkCheckButton widgets, which are then connected by setting the "group" property of all but one of these checkboxes to the id of the main checkbutton.
 To link these with the enum values, you need to specify these in the widget id; like so: